tiyd-python-2015-01/curriculum/template/README.md

 ### Performance Objectives

-After completing this assignment, you be able to:
+After completing this assignment, you should be able to:

 * Use ...